kwamboka1/Career-Spike/README.md

 Advanced technology is used in creating online opportunities for young people helping solve the unemployment crisis in developing states.
-Majority of young people are willing and equipped with wit skills to work on online jobs but lack the experience required by every online employer.
-Career Spike is aimed to solving this problem by introducing an entry level job vacancy platform that gives everyone a chance to work on projects while advancing on their career skills.
+Majority of young people are willing and equipped with with skills to work on online jobs but lack the experience required by every online employer.
+Career Spike is aimed at solving this problem by introducing an entry level job vacancy platform that gives everyone a chance to work on projects while advancing on their career skills.

 ## The context